GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 ## Deployment

-CD into your WordPress project directory and run the following command to run deploy:
+CD into your WordPress project directory and run the following command to
+deploy:

 ```
 $ cd my-wordpress-project